pojo8/six-paths-kalah/README.md

 The models relate to the data objects that map to the columns in the database.

-The BaseUser class maps to the base_user table.

 Each variable to a column in the table and is also used to produce JSONs that are required using POST and PUT.

 ## Repository